zzzprojects/learn-orm/tutorials/fsharp/interfaces.md

 ## Interface Inheritance

-Interfaces can inherit from one or more base interfaces as shown in the below example.
+Interfaces can inherit from one or more base interfaces, as shown in the below example.

 ```csharp
 type Interface1 =